 Photography is immensely powerful, as a force for good or evil.
-It can document the violence of war, awaken the seeds of lust, or capture the memory of a lifetime.
+It can document the violence of war, awaken lust, or capture the memory of a lifetime.
 It’s important to think about how your photography will impact the world… and your life!

-It’s a decisive choice.
+It’s a decisive moment, a choice that can change the way we see the world.
 Photograph anything and the idea is instantly before you.
 Surfing magazine brings surfing to life.
 Rolling Stone brings music to life.
 Time brings the news to life.
 Playboy brings sex to life.
 Belle Lumière brings marriage and family to life.
 Everything has been done, but your vision is unique to the world.

 It can be evil.
 Photographing nudes had been around since the dawn of photography.
-As sinful as it may be, the reason for Playboy’s popularity is because Hugh Hefner had an idea, the Playboy Bunny.
-Everyone wants to see the temptation, the nudes, the money… but no one wants to see the consequences, the sexual diseases, life behind bars.
-Hugh Hefner was the icon who merged the world of comics with the world of sex.
-Playboy also brought temptation to the masses, and the carefree, happy life of the 50’s has turned into the world today, a place of more broken families than happy homes.
+As wicked as it may be, the reason for Playboy’s popularity is because Hugh Hefner had an idea, the Playboy Bunny.
+Hefner was the icon who merged the world of comics with the world of sex.
+Everyone wants to see the temptation, the nudes, the money… but no one wants to see the consequences, the diseases, the misery.

 It can be good.
 Belle Lumière brings marriage to life, and reminds us of the beauty of being alive.
 It shows us that photography goes beyond aesthetics, into the divine realms of capturing the moment of a lifetime.
 A memory of love, a memory of childhood, even in old age.
 A memory of life, even in death.